Vail Resorts (NYSE:MTN) Raised to Buy at Bank of America

 Bank of America upgraded shares of Vail Resorts (NYSE:MTN) from a neutral rating to a buy rating in a research note published on Wednesday, Benzinga reports.
 The firm currently has $350.00 price objective on the stock.

 A number of other research analysts have also recently issued reports on the company.
 William Blair cut Vail Resorts from an outperform rating to a market perform rating in a research note on Tuesday, December 1st.
-Macquarie boosted their target price on Vail Resorts from $200.00 to $250.00 and gave the company a neutral rating in a research note on Monday, December 14th.
-Berenberg Bank cut Vail Resorts from a buy rating to a hold rating and set a $279.00 price objective for the company. in a research report on Wednesday, December 16th.
-Truist Securities upped their price objective on Vail Resorts from $246.00 to $292.00 and gave the stock a hold rating in a research report on Thursday, March 18th.
-Finally, Barclays upped their price objective on Vail Resorts from $254.00 to $308.00 and gave the stock an overweight rating in a research report on Friday, December 11th.
+Credit Suisse Group upped their price objective on Vail Resorts from $239.00 to $339.00 and gave the stock an outperform rating in a research report on Friday, December 11th.
+Macquarie upped their price objective on Vail Resorts from $200.00 to $250.00 and gave the stock a neutral rating in a research report on Monday, December 14th.
+Deutsche Bank Aktiengesellschaft upped their price objective on Vail Resorts from $251.00 to $277.00 and gave the stock a hold rating in a research report on Thursday, March 18th.
+Finally, JPMorgan Chase & Co. assumed coverage on Vail Resorts in a research report on Friday, January 29th.
+They set a neutral rating and a $290.00 price objective for the company.
 Eleven equities research analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company’s stock.
 The stock presently has a consensus rating of Hold and a consensus price target of $290.00.

-In related news, CFO Michael Z. Barkin sold 3,297 shares of the stock in a transaction that occurred on Thursday, March 25th.
-The stock was sold at an average price of $279.32, for a total transaction of $920,918.04.
-Following the completion of the transaction, the chief financial officer now directly owns 20,416 shares of the company’s stock, valued at $5,702,597.12.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+In other Vail Resorts news, CFO Michael Z. Barkin sold 3,297 shares of the company’s stock in a transaction that occurred on Thursday, March 25th.
+The stock was sold at an average price of $279.32, for a total value of $920,918.04.
+Following the sale, the chief financial officer now owns 20,416 shares in the company, valued at $5,702,597.12.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
 Corporate insiders own 2.10% of the company’s stock.

 A number of large investors have recently added to or reduced their stakes in the business.
 BlackRock Inc. raised its stake in Vail Resorts by 8.5% in the fourth quarter.
 BlackRock Inc. now owns 2,557,246 shares of the company’s stock valued at $713,369,000 after buying an additional 200,891 shares during the period.
 UBS Asset Management Americas Inc. raised its stake in Vail Resorts by 26.8% in the third quarter.
 UBS Asset Management Americas Inc. now owns 599,695 shares of the company’s stock valued at $128,317,000 after buying an additional 126,589 shares during the period.
 Lord Abbett & CO.
 LLC raised its stake in Vail Resorts by 187.5% in the fourth quarter.
 Lord Abbett & CO.
 LLC now owns 396,870 shares of the company’s stock valued at $110,711,000 after buying an additional 258,832 shares during the period.
 Norges Bank bought a new stake in Vail Resorts in the fourth quarter valued at approximately $109,224,000.
 Finally, Northern Trust Corp raised its stake in Vail Resorts by 1.7% in the fourth quarter.
 Northern Trust Corp now owns 255,301 shares of the company’s stock valued at $71,219,000 after buying an additional 4,207 shares during the period.